Peter1Prakhar/Design-and-analysis-of-Algorithm/README.md

-This repo is for the resource for the "Design and analysis of algorithm"
+This repo is for the resource of "Design and analysis of algorithm"